wp-plugins/gantry/readme.txt

 * Changelog Creation

 == Upgrade Notice ==

+= 1.28 =
+This update focuses on the 3rd party plugin compatibility improvements and fixes.
+Thanks to that we'll be able to support BuddyPress 1.6 (updated version of Gantry BuddyPress plugin is still required), WooCommerce (WP E-Commerce patch is on the way ;)), WHMCS Bridge and many many more.
+In order to support Gantry Framework 1.28 Compatibility fixes you will have to update your theme.
+You can either install an updated Gantry Default Theme or modify your existing one by following this guide : http://goo.gl/m6k20

 = 1.22 =
 This release addresses some small WordPress 3.3 compatibility issues.
 Please remember to **ALWAYS** do a database backup of your site before updating in case if something goes wrong.